iitzm1lly/ossms/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Logo Usage
+This software includes logos from the University of Santo Tomas and the College of Information and Computing Sciences.
+These logos are used for educational purposes only and are not part of the MIT license.
+See [LOGO_LICENSE.md](LOGO_LICENSE.md) for detailed usage guidelines and restrictions.

 ## 🆘 Support